 How Carolina Timberworks Approaches Party Barns

 Whether it’s the cathedral-like atmosphere or the honesty of the structure, barns seem to resonate with people.
+Case in point:

-“Buy it”.
+“Buy it.”
 I asked Jim Becher to repeat what he’d just told me.
 Then I had to admit we didn’t have enough money in our checking account to buy the antique timber frame barn in Pennsylvania I’d been telling him about.
-“You’ll have a check by Fed-Ex tomorrow morning”.
+“You’ll have a check by FedEx tomorrow morning.”
 He told me he was looking forward to working with us and hung up.

 My next call was to the architect (Jim Meyer of Meyer Greesen Paullin Benson) to ask if he thought Mr. Becher was serious.
-After Jim Meyer assured me I didn’t need to worry about Jim Becher’s word, my third call was to my Mennonite friend in Pennsylvania, who that morning, had emailed me photos of a spectacular antique hand hewn Oak timber frame barn he was reclaiming.
+After Jim Meyer assured me I didn’t need to worry about Jim Becher’s word, my third call was to my Mennonite friend in Pennsylvania, who that morning had emailed me photos of a spectacular antique hand-hewn Oak timber frame barn he was reclaiming.
 I told him we had a client who wanted to purchase the timber frame barn and build a party barn on his farm.

-Jim Becher’s emailed comments after we finished?
+Jim Becher’s emailed comments after we finished:

-Your crew to the man was fantastic in every respect.
-Big Eric is a gentleman in every respect, and what a talent and fine representative of Carolina Timberworks.
+“Your crew to the man was fantastic in every respect.
+Eric is a gentleman in every respect and what a talent and fine representative of Carolina Timberworks.
 Thanks for a great job and experience.”